PriyamPritamPanda/Team53_Adobe_InterIIT_13.0/Task2/Finetuning/README.md

 ---

-Our finetuned model can be found on https://www.kaggle.com/datasets/ghatotkachh/qwen7bfinetuned
+- Our Finetuned model can be found at https://www.kaggle.com/datasets/ghatotkachh/qwen7bfinetuned